giuliacencetti/Infection_pattern/README.md

 Code for the article https://arxiv.org/pdf/2309.10486.pdf.

-The code language is Python 3, we make use of the following libraries: numpy, seaborn, matplotlib.pyplot, csv, networkx, pickle, os, sys, scipy.
+The code language is Python 3, we make use of the following libraries: numpy, seaborn, matplotlib.pyplot, csv, networkx, pickle, json, os, sys, scipy.

 We use Sociopatterns data, which are temporal, so first we need to aggregate them by using the notebooks:
 - *Generate_aggregated_graphs.ipynb*, which, starting from data like Sociopatterns coming in a shape "i j t", generates a static weighted graph.